Belfast

-Occupied since at least the Bronze Age, it was chartered as an English settlement in 1613.
-The town's early growth thereafter was driven by an influx of Scottish Presbyterians.
-Their descendants' disaffection with Ireland's Anglican establishment contributed to the rebellion of 1798, and to the union with Great Britain in 1800—later regarded as a key to the town's industrial transformation.
-When granted city status in 1888, Belfast was the world's largest centre of linen manufacture, and by the 1900s her shipyards were building up to a quarter of total United Kingdom tonnage.
+While chartered as an English settlement in 1613, the town's early growth was driven by an influx of Scottish Presbyterians.
+Their descendants' disaffection with Ireland's Anglican establishment contributed to the rebellion of 1798 and to the 1801 union with Great Britain that followed.
+Access to British capital and markets were keys to industrial growth.
+When granted city status in 1888, Belfast was the world's largest centre of linen manufacture, and by the 1900s its shipyards were building up to a quarter of all United Kingdom tonnage.

-Sectarian tensions existed with the Irish Catholic population that was drawn by mill and factory employment from western districts.
-Heightened by division over Ireland's future in the United Kingdom, these twice erupted in periods of sustained violence: in 1920–22, as Belfast emerged as the capital of the six northeast counties retaining the British connection, and over three decades from the late 1960s during which the British Army was continually deployed on the streets.
+New industry, which drew large numbers of Catholics from rural districts, was accompanied by growing sectarian tensions in what had been a largely Protestant town.
+Heightened by division over Ireland's future in the United Kingdom, these twice erupted in periods of sustained violence involving paramilitaries and security forces: in 1920–22, as Belfast became the capital of the six north-eastern counties retaining the British connection, and in the so-called Troubles, the three decades from the late 1960s during which the British Army was continually deployed on the streets.
 A legacy of conflict is the barrier-reinforced separation of Protestant and Catholic working-class districts.

-Since the Good Friday Agreement, the electoral balance in the once unionist-controlled city has shifted, albeit with no overall majority, in favour of Irish nationalists.
-At the same time, new immigrants are adding to the growing number of residents unwilling to identify with either of the two communal traditions.
+Since the Good Friday Agreement, the electoral balance in the once Unionist-controlled city has shifted, albeit with no overall majority, in favour of Irish nationalists.
+New immigrants are adding to the growing number of residents unwilling to identify with either of the two communal traditions.

-Belfast has seen significant services sector growth, with important contributions from financial technology (fintech), from tourism and, with facilities in the redeveloped Harbour Estate, from film.
+Belfast has seen significant services sector growth, with important contributions from financial technology, tourism and, with facilities in the redeveloped Harbour Estate, film.
 It retains a port with commercial and industrial docks, including a reduced Harland & Wolff shipyard and aerospace and defence contractors.
-Post Brexit, Belfast and Northern Ireland remain, uniquely, within both the British domestic and European Single trading areas for goods.
+Under the Windsor Framework, Belfast and Northern Ireland effectively remain, post Brexit, within both the British domestic and European Single Market trading areas for goods.

-The city is served by two airports: George Best Belfast City Airport, located on the Lough shore, and Belfast International Airport (also known as Aldergrove), located 15 mi west of the city.
-It supports two universities: on the north-side of the city centre, Ulster University, and on the southside the longer established Queens University.
+The city is served by two airports: Belfast City Airport, located on the Lough shore, and Belfast International Airport (also known as Aldergrove), 15 mi west of the city.
+Belfast supports two universities: Ulster University in the city centre, and in the Botanic area in the south of the city, Queen's University Belfast.
 Since 2021, Belfast has been a UNESCO designated City of Music.